Echooff3/mp3-edit-2000/README.md

 ## 📦 Available Versions

 ### Main Version (index.html)
-Uses **music-metadata-browser** for reading and **browser-id3-writer** for writing MP3 metadata.
-This is the recommended version with modern ES modules.
+Uses a **pure JavaScript implementation** with custom ID3v2 parser and writer.
+No external dependencies for metadata processing - fully offline-capable and reliable.

 ### Alternative Version (index-v2.html)
-A **pure JavaScript implementation** with custom ID3v2 parser and writer.
-No external dependencies for metadata processing.
-Use this if you experience issues with CDN-hosted libraries.
+Same as the main version - backup copy of the working implementation.

 ## ✨ Features